-As the coronavirus pandemic continues, and restrictions fluctuate in different countries and areas, you and your staff are likely to be blending in-school and online learning for some time to come.
+As the coronavirus pandemic continues, and schools battle with teacher and student absences, you and your staff are likely to be blending in-school and online learning for some time to come.
 Schools will remain under pressure to continue giving all students the best possible learning experience.

 We know this is anything but easy for teachers who are trying to split their attention, and time, between students in the classroom and those working remotely.
-Our classroom management software, Class Charts, powered by EduKey, has a range of tools that will help your staff to ensure that every student receives high quality education, and create continuity between home and remote learning.
+Our classroom management software, Class Charts has a range of tools that will help your staff to ensure that every student receives high quality education, and create continuity between home and remote learning.

 Setting work for remote-learning students